Shaun Burgoyne: Post-playing media career 2022-

-On March 7, 2022, it was announced that Shaun would join Channel 7's commentary team as a boundary rider.
+On 7 March 2022 it was announced that Shaun would join Channel 7's commentary team as a boundary rider.

+On 26 October 2024 it was announced that Shaun would join Fox Footy's commentary team in an unknown capacity.

 Off-field representation

 Off the field, Burgoyne has become an important representative for the Indigenous Australian sporting community.
 He was an inaugural member of the Indigenous Players Advisory Board when it was established in 2011 and was appointed Chair of the Board in 2016.

 He was also a regular guest on The Marngrook Footy Show.

 Personal life

 Burgoyne is married to Amy née Phillips, who is the daughter of Port Adelaide legend Greg Phillips and sister of WNBA and AFLW superstar Erin Phillips.
 Together they have four children – Nixie, Leni, Ky and Percy.